 Forthcoming (2021): Die neue technische Standardisiungsmacht China.
 Eine Herauforderung für Europa, in: Freimuth, Joachim/Schaedler, Monika (eds.): Die veränderte Rolle von Normung und Standardisierung in China und Indien – eine industriepolitische Perspektive und ihre Bedeutung für Europa und Deutschland.
 Spinger. (in German)

-Forthcoming (with Ties Dams and Plamen Tonchev, 2021): Falling on hard times.
-China's soft power in Europe, in: Frans-Paul van der Putten et al. (eds.): ETNC annual report.
-The Hague: ETNC.
+2021 (with Ties Dams and Plamen Tonchev): Does China still care about soft power?
+Assessing the diversity of approaches in Europe, in: Falling on hard times.
+China's soft power in Europe, in: Ties Dams et al. (eds.): China's soft power in Europe.
+Falling on hard times.
+ETNC annual report.
+The Hague: ETNC, pp. 5-13.

 2020 (with Björn Jerdén, Richard Q. Turcsányi, Matej Šimalčík, Kristína Kironská and Renáta Sedláková): What Do Swedes Think about China?
 Insights from an Extensive Survey of Swedish Public Opinion of China.
 UI Paper 8/2020.
 Stockholm: UI.